 This clay is used by traditional potters in the Mazatlan, Sinaloa, Mexico area.
-This DFAC test shows a very wide main crack and many edge cracks.
-These combine to indicate high shrinkage (a product of very high insight-live.com/glossary/143">plasticity).
-Although the clay has some coarser grains that help channel water out, this is a very poor showing for drying performance, no large-scale manufacturer could tolerate this.
-That being said the Mexican potters use it with success!
+This DFAC test exhibits a very wide main crack and many edge cracks.
+These combine to indicate high shrinkage (a product of very high plasticity).
+Although the clay has some coarser grains that help channel water out, this is a very poor showing for drying performance - no large-scale manufacturer could tolerate this.
+But potters can and the Mexican craftsmen use it with success!
 How?
 By adapting their drying procedures.
-The high dry strength of this material is also a factor to help prevent cracking.
-Almost any clay can be dried if it is done evenly.
-And any can be cracked if done unevenly enough.
-This DFAC test is also a good indicator of the amount of soluble salts present, in this case almost none.
+The high dry strength of this material is also a factor that helps prevent cracking.
+Almost any clay can be dried if the process is done evenly.
+And almost any can be cracked if done unevenly enough.
+This DFAC test is also a good indicator of the amount of insight-live.com/glossary/254">soluble salts present (the slightly darker band around the perimeter), this is minimal so not scumming should appear on fired products.

 Pages that reference this post in the Digitalfire Reference Library: